 Skinning the Dragon

-Ahead was the first rock block tower, a massive 20 meter high structure, but badly damaged and half demolished, our first sighting of this rare and long awaited moment.
+Ahead was the first rock block tower, a massive 20 m high structure, but badly damaged and half demolished, our first sighting of this rare and long awaited moment.
 The wall had sections of rock and mud, but when you got closer, you could see it was in bad condition.
 This puzzled us.
-What had happened to the rock skin of the wall, all that was left was the mud and rubble filling.
+What had happened to the rock skin of the wall?
+All that was left was the mud and rubble filling.

 At camp that evening, I asked Piao what had happened to the wall as we were under the impression it would be large sections of rock in this area.
 We were informed that in 1949 during the Cultural Revolution the farmers were given permission to use the bricks of the wall to build villages.
 So for hundreds of kilometres the sleeping dragon has basically been skinned and the flesh (mud and rubble filling) is lying open and rotting in the wind and rain.